top of page

 When is the best time to go to the Kern River?

 There are a variety of activities and things to do at Kern River — but what most people don’t realize is that these activities can be done nearly year-round.
-Given the high desert temperatures around the Kern River, the majority of spring, summer, and even fall are great for camping, fishing, lake swimming and floating, biking and rafting.
+Given the high desert temperatures around the Kern River, the majority of spring, summer, and Fall are all great seasons for camping, fishing, lake swimming and floating, biking and rafting.
 Even during the wintertime, our temps are mild, creating a perfect off-season setting to fish, bike, and ski without crowds.
 Keep reading to discover some of our top recommendations for staying active and cool during our high desert summer months!

 Pro-Tip: Always wear a personal flotation device (PFD), also known as a life jacket or life vest, when near bodies of water such as lakes, large creeks and rivers.
 Low water season on the Kern River typically refers to the time period when professional rafting companies have stopped offering rafting tours on that section of the Kern.
 While high water season refers to large volumes of water, moving swiftly down the Kern River drainage.